Learning Impact Awards Program Details

 - One page document outlining the challenge, solution, learning impact outcomes, and return on investment; and

-- Representatives from the designated educational institution, school district, or corporate education department, identified in the award submission as an exemplary implementation, are expected to attend the annual Learning Impact Leadership Institute to discuss and demonstrate the project with conference attendees.
+- Representatives from the designated educational institution, school district, or corporate learning department identified in the award submission as an exemplary implementation are expected to discuss and demonstrate their project with the evaluator panel in live, virtual evaluations.

-- Inclusion in a press release by the IMS Global Learning Consortium that will have national distribution.
+- Inclusion in a press release by IMS Global Learning Consortium that will have national distribution.

-- Recognition in the annual IMS Global Learning Impact Report that analyzes the awards to provide practical advice to institutions/school districts on what they should be considering to improve accountability, access, and affordability.
-View the Learning Impact Report.
+- Recognition in the annual IMS Learning Impact Report that analyzes the awards to provide practical advice to institutions/school districts on what they should be considering to improve accountability, access, and affordability.

-- The four-minute video pitch that was submitted as part of the review process will be included on the IMS Global website as an example of an exemplary practice that other institutions/school districts should consider implementing.
+- The four-minute video pitch submitted as part of the review process will be included on the IMS website as an example of an exemplary practice that other institutions/school districts should consider implementing.

-The submission period for the 2020 Learning Impact Awards begins 6 January and ends 28 February (11:59 pm ET).
-Upon receipt of your application, an acknowledgment will be sent via email to the applicant.
-There is a modest $500 processing fee, which is waived for IMS Global Learning Consortium Contributing Members and Affiliate members.
+The 2021 Learning Impact Awards submission period begins on 26 January and ends on 28 February (11:59 p.m.
+PT).
+Upon receipt of your application, we will send an acknowledgment via email to the applicant.
+There is a modest $500 processing fee.
+This fee is waived for IMS Contributing and Affiliate members.

 Each submission must designate: